Juvenile Crimes Attorney - Juvenile Lawyer

 Of the three juvenile hall facilities in Los Angeles County, Los Padrinos reported the highest increase of youth on youth violence.
 Los Padrinos Juvenile hall reported 441 violent attacks for the first six months of 2005 as compared to 290 incidents during the same time period in 2004.

-July 1, 2008 Suicide Attempt at Los Padrinos Juvenile Hall
+July 1, 2008 Suicide attempt at Los Padrinos Juvenile Hall

 Leads to Death of Boy